Dover Western Heights: Barracks

-To supplement the soldiers' accommodation in the casemates of the Redoubt, construction was begun in October 1804 on a separate barracks (later known as Grand Shaft Barracks), designed by Twiss to accommodate 700 men, on land between the Redoubt and the cliff to the south.
-Towards the cliff, the ground was levelled to create a parade ground; behind it, stepped terraces were created in the slope up the hill on which were built three parallel ranges of three- and four-storey barracks blocks: first (facing the parade ground) were a pair of blocks, one for soldiers, one for officers; then, on the next terrace up, was a longer block for soldiers plus a small block for Staff Sergeants; then, above that, was the Field Officers' quarters.
+In October 1804, to supplement the soldiers' accommodation in the casemates of the Redoubt, construction began on a separate barracks, later known as Grand Shaft Barracks, designed by Twiss to accommodate 700 men, on land between the Redoubt and the cliff to the south.
+Towards the cliff, the ground was levelled to create a parade ground.
+Behind it, stepped terraces were created in the slope up the hill for three parallel ranges of three- and four-storey barracks blocks: first (facing the parade ground) were a pair of blocks, one for soldiers, one for officers; then, on the next terrace up, was a longer block for soldiers plus a small block for Staff Sergeants; then, above that, was the Field Officers' quarters.
 (Further terraces beyond later accommodated a gymnasium and stables).
 Access to the terraces was provided by a long flight of steps rising from the far left corner of the parade ground (as viewed from the cliff top).
 The right-hand side of the parade ground was enclosed by the Officers' Mess, whilst a Canteen (later termed 'Regimental Institute') was built facing it, on the left-hand side; the remaining side of the parade ground was left open (providing a clear view across the harbour from the cliff top).
-Ancillary buildings were sited on further terraces above and beyond the Canteen (ranged along the left-hand side of the flight of steps); further buildings were added in the 1860s, including additional married quarters.
+Ancillary buildings were on further terraces above and beyond the Canteen, ranged along the left-hand side of the flight of steps.
+Further buildings were added in the 1860s, including additional married quarters.